How do you use the word proprio in Italian? What does it mean? How do you pronounce it?

 I really don’t know where I put my glasses.

 Stefano non capisce proprio che deve smettere di fumare.

-Stephen just doesn’t understand that he needs to quit smoking.
+Stephen just doesn’t understand that he has to quit smoking.

 Grazie, stavo proprio cercando questo libro.

-Thank you, I was exactly looking for this book.
+Thank you, I was really looking for this book.